Acyclic colourings of graphs with obstructions: Lower bounds and related observations

-The following theorem states that if a graph $F$ in the family of obstructions $\F$ has several connected components, then only one of them sensibly affects the value of $a(d,\F)$.
-Therefore, it suffices to study the asymptotic behaviour of this function in the case where $F$ is connected.
+Let us first argue that not all obstructions are worth considering if we seek non-trivial bounds on $a(d,F)$.
+The following theorem states that if a graph $F$ has several connected components, only one of them sensibly affects the value of $a(d,F)$.
+Therefore, we may (and will) restrict ourselves to analysing connected obstructions $F$.